5 Amazing Sedona Hikes Under 5 Miles

-Airport Mesa is a pretty unique choice to add to your Sedona hiking bucket list.
+Airport Mesa is a pretty unique trail to add to your Sedona hiking bucket list.
 First off, the scenery is really spectacular.
 The views are really jaw dropping particularly during the first section of the trail, although the very steep scary drop offs might be too much for those afraid of heights.
-Prominent red rock formations surround you in every direction and the trail is pretty peaceful and quiet.
-Second, the desert plant life here is extraordinary, with dozens of healthy bright green prickly pear lining much of the trail (on the contrary, most cactus are dead and brown on other trails).
+Prominent red rock formations surround you in every direction and the trail is relatively peaceful and quiet.
+Second, the desert plant life here is extraordinary, with dozens of healthy bright green prickly pear lining much of the trail.

 Third, this hike is considered to be one of 4 vortex hikes.
-In Sedona, a vortex site is said to possess special energies, due to a high concentration of energy naturally swirling up from the earth.
+In Sedona, a vortex site is said to possess special energies.
+This is due to an unusually high concentration of energy naturally swirling up from the earth.
 As this is a New Age theory, there really is no proof, although many claim to feel a sense of peace or healing after visiting these sites.
-The entire Sedona region is technically a vortex, however, the 4 hikes are said to be areas of concentrated intense energy.
-Lastly, Airport Mesa is one of the top spots in towns for a sunrise/sunset, so before or after your hike you can treat yourself to another wonderful view!
+The entire Sedona region is technically a vortex.
+However, the 4 hikes are said to be areas of intense concentrated energy.
+Lastly, Airport Mesa is one of the top sunrise/sunset destinations.
+Bring your camera – the views are out-of-this-world!